-Chekhov's Gun: Iwakura's missile launcher was later used by Hitotsukabuto to shoot down the helicopter piloted by Hatt.
+Chekhov's Gun: Iwakura's missile launcher, which he used to intimidate one of the Nakazaki brothers from checking up on an infected Maeda, was later used by Hitotsukabuto to shoot down the helicopter piloted by Hatt.

 Combat Clairvoyance: Hitotsukabuto claimed that he can see 2 seconds into the future, allowing him to preemptively react to many dangers.
 He wasn't exaggerating.

 Cult: The people pretending to be from the UN worship the Bokor as one closest to God and view the zombies as "angels".